Data protection law

-Check whether you need a data protection officer
+Determination of whether or not you need a data protection officer

-Form for the declaration of commitment of your employees/written commitment of your employees to the data protection law
+Form for the declaration of commitment of your employees to uphold the data protection law

-Inquiry of the technical and organizational measures (TOM) in your company and subsequent consultation on the need for optimization/change
+Examination of the technical and organizational measures (TOM) in your company and subsequent consultation on the need for optimization

-Establishment of an internal and external register of processing activities
+Establishment of an internal and external register of data processing activities

-Examination of the regularity of the contract for commissioned data processing, if you have data processed by external companies
+Checking of the compliance of the contract for commissioned data processing, if you have data processed by external companies

-We also offer you our services as an external data protection officer.
-As a data protection officer, we keep a constant eye on the legal situation and advise you on any changes.
+We also offer you service as external data protection officer, where we will keep a constant eye on the legal situation and advise you on any changes.

 Our services as external data protection officer

-Appointment as data protection officer to the competent supervisory authority
+Designation as data protection officer to the relevant supervisory authority